Diagnosis of raynaud's syndrome (Raynaud disease ) (program ID: 226655)

 The gastroenterological spectrum of the department includes the diagnostics and treatment of all diseases of the digestive organs (esophagus, stomach, small and large intestine, liver, bile ducts and pancreas).
 The team of the department has a unique experience in the treatment of chronic inflammatory bowel diseases, oncological diseases of the gastrointestinal tract, biliary tract and pancreas.
 In addition, the department ranks among the leading Centers for Neuroendocrine Tumors in Germany.

-In the field of hematology, the department offers the diagnostics and treatment of the entire spectrum of blood diseases, hematopoietic and lymphatic systems.
+In the field of hematology, the department offers the diagnostics and treatment of the entire spectrum of diseases of the blood, hematopoietic and lymphatic systems.
 The department specializes in the treatment of benign (various types of anemia, thrombocytopenia, neutropenia, accumulation diseases, etc.) and malignant (acute and chronic forms of leukemia, malignant lymphomas, multiple myeloma, plasmacytoma, myelodysplastic syndrome, etc.) diseases.
 The malignancies are treated within the framework of the Comprehensive Cancer Center Mainfranken.

 Another department’s focus is hepatology.
 It provides a competent care for the patients with all acute and chronic diseases of the liver and biliary tract.
 In particular, the department specializes in the treatment of patients with impaired liver function, as well as with liver and biliary tract tumors.
 The patients with rare (often hereditary) liver diseases are treated in collaboration with the Center for Rare Diseases of Northern Bavaria.